Fort Takapuna: History

 The land was purchased for £17,000 in 1886.
 This was scandalous as the seller had rumouredly failed to sell the land for £3,000 in 1885.

 Fort Takapuna was built between 1886 and 1889, based on a design by Major Tudor-Boddam of the Royal Artillery.
 It was part of a chain of defences around the Auckland harbour.

 Between 1900 and 1914, the Fort was used as a depot for Volunteers and Territorial Forces.
 During World War I, Fort Takapuna was used as a training area for Māori and Cook Island reinforcements.
 It was also used for German prisoners of war in 1918.
 In 1919, the Fort was used as a hospital during the Spanish Flu.

 The Royal New Zealand Navy first came to Fort Takapuna in 1927, after it was considered obsolete for the Royal New Zealand Army.
 From 1927 to 1937, it was used as a munitions depot.
 The Navy still has a base on the site.

 At the start of World War II, the Fort was divided in two: the 4 inch guns and searchlights, and the District School of Instruction.
 A further 48 new buildings were built, and roads and parade grounds were created.
 This included barrack buildings that several of which were restored in 2014.

 In 1963, the Royal New Zealand Navy moved its New Entry Training School from Motuihe Island to the Fort, and added a Gunnery and Officer Training School.
 Today, the Officer and Trade Training schools remain on part of the site.

-In 18 June 2000, Fort Takapuna Historic Reserve, part of the site with the old fort and gun emplacements, was opened by the Minister of Conservation Sandra Lee.
+On 18 June 2000, Fort Takapuna Historic Reserve, part of the site with the old fort and gun emplacements, was opened by the Minister of Conservation Sandra Lee.